Phil Ross: 1985 season statistics

 In the Division II Sunshine State Conference, in which Saint Leo played, Ross was the first player to win the triple crown (Batting Average, HRs, and RBIs).
 The Sunshine State Conference has had 14 NCAA Division II College World Series champions since 1968.

-Ross’ performance in 1985 earned him 1st Team All-Sunshine State Conference, 1st Team All-South, and 1st Team All-American.
+Ross' performance in 1985 earned him 1st Team All-Sunshine State Conference, 1st Team All-South, and 1st Team All-American.

-Of Ross’ 22 HRs, 16 were with men on base, 3 were leadoff solo HRs.
+Of Ross' 22 HRs, 16 were with men on base, 3 were leadoff solo HRs.
 He hit 2 HRs in a game 3 times.
 His slugging percentage was .962; his on-base percentage was .645.
 He had 53 walks in 50 games.
 In the 19 games in which he hit his 22 HRs, his batting average was .623 with 67 RBIs (3.5 RBI per game).

 He only struck out 15 times in 248 plate appearances (an average of 6 strikeouts per 100 plate appearances).
 He scored 79 times, 1.58 times per game.

 As a first baseman Ross made only 6 errors in 516 total plays for a .988 fielding percentage.

-2 Grand Slams in One Inning
+Two grand slams in one inning

 On March 18, 1985, in a home game against Division I Florida A&M, Ross went 3–4, including 2 Grand Slams in the second inning, a stand up double (a lined shot off the center field fence) with the bases loaded in the 4th inning, and he reached 1st base on a fielders choice in the 1st inning.
 He scored 4 times in 4 plate appearances, and had 11 RBIs.
 Coach Marshall removed Ross from the game to a standing ovation to teammates and fans on hand after Ross fielded a grounder in the top of the 4th inning.
 Ross was featured that evening on CNN Sports by anchor Jim Huber.

 Ross was 1 of 3 seniors on a Saint Leo team that went 22-26-2 (4-20 in Sunshine State Conference play).
 The previous year Ross started at 1st base on a Saint Leo team that started 7 seniors, was ranked 5th in the nation in the final regular season Collegiate Baseball Poll, and went 46-13 (17-11 in Conference play, and 13-1 vs. Division I schools), and tied for the second most wins in the nation in Division II during the regular season.

-In Ross’ final game of his college career, at home versus Conference rival Eckerd College, Ross hit a home run in his last at-bat.
+In Ross' final game of his college career, at home versus Conference rival Eckerd College, Ross hit a home run in his last at-bat.

 Ross was inducted into the Sunshine State Conference Hall of Fame in the class of 1992–93.
 In the Conference he is #1 in career batting average, #1 in slugging percentage, and 3rd in RBIs.

 Ross was inducted into the Saint Leo Athletic Hall of Fame in 1993.